 How Do I Contact You to Be My Social Security Disability Lawyer?

-If you need Social Security Disability Benefits to help you deal with your disability, call us for a free consultation.
+If you need Social Security Disability Benefits, or help with a Social Security Disability application, call us for a free consultation.
 We will happily help you apply for Social Security disability.

-Our Huntington, West Virginia disability attorney office serves West Virginia, Ohio, and Kentucky.
-Our Huntington, WV office is just around the corner from the Social Security Office Huntington.
+In Huntington, West Virginia, our disability attorney office serves West Virginia, Ohio, and Kentucky.
+It is just around the corner from the Social Security Office Huntington.

 For both offices, call our toll-free number 844.UNDERWOOD (844.863.3796) for a free consultation.
 You may also send us an email.
 Se habla español.